oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 contained in a document.
 When information is serialized for transmission in a canonical format, the additional data used for purposes such as text conversion, delimiting, and framing contains no information because it is known a priori.
-If the serialization is non-canonical, any additional entropy introduced during serialization (e.g., whitespace, leading zeroes, field reordering, case-insensitive capitalization) is discarded on deserialization.
+If the serialization is non-canonical, any additional entropy introduced during serialization (e.g., variable whitespace, leading zeroes, field reordering, case-insensitive capitalization) is discarded on deserialization.

 A variable that can take on 2^N different values conveys at most N bits of information.
 For example, an IPv4 address that can specify 2^32 different addresses is, by definition,